pond/dnd/party_ripa/journals/campaign_7/part_20.md

 ### Day 18

-That morning, a decision is made by the Candlekeep staff that ot's just too hard to recover the Barn Door.
+That morning, a decision is made by the Candlekeep staff that it's just too hard to recover the Barn Door.
 Instead, carts are sent out - it's an hour's ride or so - to start collecting books before wards are removed to "disconnect" that tower from the library. **Then, to our surprise, we're handed a hastily written deed for the Barn Door to use and look after on behalf of Candlekeep.**

 We own a tower!